List of festivals in Nigeria: Ofala Festival

-The Ofala Festival also called Ofala Nnewi, is an annual ceremony practiced by the indegenes of Onitsha in Anambra State, South-East Nigeria.
-The term ofala (English: authority of the land) is derived from two Igbo words - ofo (English: authority) and ala (English: land).
+The Ofala Festival, also called Ofala Nnewi, is an annual ceremony practiced by the indigenes of Onitsha in Anambra State, South-East Nigeria.
+The term ofala (English: authority of the land) is derived from two Igbo words – ofo (English: authority) and ala (English: land).
 The festival which is described as the most important surviving traditional ceremony of Onitsha indigenes is celebrated within two days mostly in December and January in honour of the Obi (English: king).
-Ofala festival can be traced back to 16th century, which mean 'Authority of the land' and is one of the most popular festival in igbos land.
-The king(Obi) during the festival come out three times to address the people and to performed so ritual which is led by the chief priest.
+Ofala festival can be traced back to the 16th century, which mean 'Authority of the land' and is one of the most popular festival in igbos land.
+The king (Obi) during the festival come out three times to address the people and to perform so ritual which is led by the chief priest.
 Some historians also believe the festival is associated to the New Yam Festival in Onitsha and devotion of the king to the safety of his people.